juliaguida/oystercard/challenges/tic_tac_toe.md

 # More advanced OO with games: Tic Tac Toe

-Tic Tac Toe (or Naughts and Crosses) is a game where each player takes a turn on a 3X3 grid.
+Tic Tac Toe (or Noughts and Crosses) is a game where each player takes a turn on a 3X3 grid.
 The winner is the first person to fill a row, column or diagonal with their O or X marker.

 The focus of building Tic Tac Toe is build your skills of TDD, have multiple classes which work together, introduce **Encapsulation** and to make you think about the Single Responsibility Principle **SRP**.
 Although the game is quite small it can be crafted in a way which touches upon some advanced principles which will help you with larger applications later.